webplatform/docs/apis/canvas/CanvasRenderingContext2D/createImageData/index.md

 }}
 {{Notes_Section
 |Notes=When this method is invoked with two arguments, ''sw'' and ''sh'', it returns an '''ImageData''' object representing a rectangle with a width in CSS pixels equal to the absolute magnitude of ''sw'' and a height in CSS pixels equal to the absolute magnitude of ''sh''.
 When invoked with a single ''imagedata'' argument, it returns an '''ImageData''' object representing a rectangle with the same dimensions as the '''ImageData''' object passed as the argument.
 The object returned is filled with transparent black.

+This method is never called with all three arguments.
 }}
 {{Related_Specifications_Section
 |Specifications={{Related Specification